 We have agreed to, within 30 days after the closing of the Asset Sale, amend our ticker symbol to remove any reference to "WISH" and all derivations thereof.
-The Buyer has agreed to, within six months after the closing of the Asset Sale, amend the name of each acquired subsidiary to remove any reference to "ContextLogic" and all derivations thereof.
+The Buyer will, within six months after the closing of the Asset Sale, amend the name of each acquired subsidiary to remove any reference to "ContextLogic" and all derivations thereof.